WATCH: Oahu dancers perform together online

 Dancers are used to practicing in a full studio with mirrors, a proper dance floor, and most importantly, with other dancers.
-COVID-19 has taken those luxuries aways.
+COVID-19 has taken those luxuries away.

 However, the virus isn’t stopping a local dance group from finding a way to perform together while apart.